How do we prepare our EVs for you?

 The Volkswagen e-Golf that we took in had several spots that needed attention: scuffs on the bumper, and multiple dings on panels.
 Thankfully, we could address almost all of these spots with paintless dent repair, buffing, and retouching.
 Unfortunately, there are two spots that we couldn’t clean up.

-First is a ding on the right rear quarter panel.
+First is a ding on the right rear quarter panel, shown above.
 The ding is perfectly situated along a raised edge of the body panel, making it impossible to pull it back into line.
 The second is a slightly bent piece on the front left corner of the bumper.
-It can’t be bent back into shape any more than it is – a full repair would require a new bumper – which isn’t cost-effective for such a small blemish.
+It can’t be bent back into shape any more than it is—a full repair would require a new bumper, which isn’t cost-effective for such a small blemish.

-Overall, the vehicle is in much better condition than it was when we purchased it, with two blemishes so small most people wouldn’t notice unless pointed out.
+Overall, the vehicle is in much better condition than it was when we purchased it, with two blemishes so small most people wouldn’t notice unless they were pointed out.

 Beyond cleaning up visual imperfections, we detail our cars inside and outside.
-They should look and feel as clean as they did when they were new, so their next owner feels like they are getting a fresh vehicle.
+They should look and feel as clean as they did when they were new, so their next owners feel like they are getting a fresh vehicle.
+Oh, and since we only sell electric vehicles, we’ll be sure they’re charged and ready roll whether you’re taking delivery at our store or having it shipped anywhere in the continental U.S.

 Of course, pre-owned shoppers care about more than just appearance.
-They want to know the car they’re buying is in good mechanical shape, has tires with lots of life left, and to be sure it won’t spontaneously combust on their way home.
+They want to know the car they’re buying is in good mechanical shape, has tires with lots of life left, and won’t spontaneously combust on their way home.

-Ultimately, some people want to purchase a vehicle that’s in perfect, like-new condition.
-If that’s the case for you, then buying pre-owned might not be the right route, and that’s okay!
+Ultimately, some people want to purchase a vehicle that’s in perfect, brand-new condition.
+If that’s the case for you, then buying pre-owned might not be the right route—and that’s OK!
 Everyone has different priorities when car shopping: some people want a low price, others want a specific interior or exterior color, and some want to know their vehicle is perfect and untouched.

 It’s our mission to help people switch to sustainable transportation, and a big part of that is carrying electric vehicles that people actively want to drive.
-That means taking care of each car and ensuring it feels new to its next owner, even if we can’t literally deliver a brand-new vehicle in perfect condition.
+That means being selective about the vehicles we bring in, taking care of each one we put up for sale, and ensuring each car feels like new to its next owner.